Echo360 (EchoVideo): Student Guide

 Accessing Embedded Media in Canvas

-Embedded player viewed as a studentYour instructor may embed a video in Canvas, you could find them embedded in a Module, (Announcement, Assignment, Page, etc.).
+Your instructor may embed a video in Canvas, you could find them embedded in a Module, (Announcement, Assignment, Page, etc.).
 You could see the embedded player or a link to access the video recording, which opens in a new tab in your browser.
+Embedded EchoVideo recordings can be viewed on a computer (best experience), and mobile devices.

 Viewing Embedded Media in Canvas

 When you click play on the video or open a link (opens in a new tab in your browser) the recording plays like any other video on the web, you can restart and watch as needed.
 You may see it within an (Announcement, Assignment, Page, etc.), Your instructor may use the Discussion tool to discuss the lecture topic.
-Learn more about the Echo360 player and its features.
+Learn more about the EchoVideo player and its features.

 Sample embedded media in Canvas